spiced-academy/eda-project/README.md

 ## Set up your Environment

-Please make sure you have forked the repo and set up a new virtual environment.
-For this purpose you can use the following commands:

 The added [requirements file](requirements.txt) contains all libraries and dependencies we need to execute the contained notebooks.

 ### **`macOS`** type the following commands :